Three example best practices to elevate your candidate experience

 Example 3: Provide candidate feedback

 Many of ThriveMap’s clients opt for instant feedback as part of the assessment process if candidates don’t meet the hiring criteria.
-For instance, feedback might include details like the commute is out of range.
+For instance, feedback might include details like the candidate’s commute is out of range.
 This immediate feedback not only provides transparency but also aids candidates in understanding the specific reasons for their outcomes.

-In cases where candidates seek more details about acceptance or rejection after the assessment, the feedback email can extend beyond generic messages like “we experienced an unprecedented number of candidates applying for this role and invite you to apply in the future.”
-Leveraging their assessment results allows for a more in-depth and tailored explanation, enhancing the overall candidate experience.
+In cases where candidates seek more details about acceptance or rejection after the assessment, the feedback email can extend beyond generic messages like “We experienced an unprecedented number of candidates applying for this role and invite you to apply in the future.”
+Leveraging their assessment results allows for a more in-depth and tailored explanation, enhancing the candidate experience.

 Next steps: